 Neglecting the typhoon survivors on many fronts

-From the first few months to the annual anniversaries of typhoon Yolanda, the survivors have decried as criminal the slowly delivered and scant relief.
+From the first few months to every anniversary of typhoon Yolanda, the survivors have decried as criminal the slowly delivered and scant relief.
 Through the People Surge alliance of Yolanda survivors, some of them visited the capital to hold dialogues with government officials including the Secretary of the Department of Social Welfare and Development (DSWD) at the time, Dinky Soliman.
 The latter met the survivors in her office but countered their complaints with claims that the DSWD had been doing what it could, that it had released relief through the local government.

 Four years later, Ibon took note of the report of former Social Welfare Secretary Judy Taguiwalo – who replaced Soliman in 2016 – that due to local government units’ inefficiencies, the emergency aid started to be distributed only a year after Yolanda.
 Aside from irregularities in its distribution, to this day, much of the funds remained unliquidated, Ibon said.

 The budget for disaster, said Guzman, is still part of the pork barrel, or under the discretion of a few government officials like the president.
 Based on their findings, patronage politics contributed a lot in throttling the flow of aid and in slowing projects for the survivors such as housing.